laianesuzart/laianesuzart/README.md

 ### About me

-I'm a brazilian web developer and game development enthusiast.
-I have a business degree but found myself in a software bootcamp, it's never too late to start something new :D
+I'm a brazilian web developer and game development enthusiast, currently learning WebGL :)

-🐱🐶🐴 lover

 ### Stack